J. C. Nichols

-Jesse Clyde "J. C." Nichols (August 23, 1880 - February 16, 1950) was an American developer of commercial and residential real estate in Kansas City, Missouri.
+Jesse Clyde "J. C." Nichols (August 23, 1880 - February 16, 1950) was an American urban planner and developer of commercial and residential real estate in Kansas City, Missouri.

 Born in Olathe, Kansas, and a student at the University of Kansas and Harvard University, his most notable developments are the Country Club District and Country Club Plaza in Kansas City, which influenced suburban developments in other parts of the United States.
 He served leadership roles in local and national real estate organizations.
 Through these organizations, his ideas about real estate and planning helped to shape methods for racist and anti-Semitic restrictive covenants and zoning.
 His legacy has come under increasing scrutiny for these covenants, which prohibited Blacks, Jews, and other minorities from living in these neighborhoods.

 Early life

 Jesse Clyde Nichols was born in 1880, a son of farmers living near Olathe, Kansas.
 He worked various jobs while attending high school, and worked for a year after graduation selling wholesale meat.

 While he matriculated at the University of Kansas, he managed the college football team, reported for a newspaper, and served as class president.
 Graduating at the top of his class with a Bachelor of Arts degree in 1902, he accepted a one-year scholarship at Harvard University, and earned a second Bachelor of Arts degree there in 1903.
 Nichols returned to Kansas City and joined some college friends to establish Reed, Nichols & Company, operating as real estate developers.
 In 1905, he married Jessie Miller, a woman from Olathe, Kansas.